lightningtgc/es6-coding-style/es6-coding-style-en.md

 }
 ```

-- 6.5 class should be declared before use
+- 6.5 Classes should be declared before use.

-> Even in ES6 standard, class declaration does not hoist.
-Trans-compiler such as babel convert them into function.
-So hoist exists.
+> Class declaration does not exist `hoist`, should be declared before initialized.
 > Super class should be declared before subclass in inheritance.

 ```js